Get field data cache information

 ]

-Get anomaly detection jobs Added in 7.7.0
+Get transform information Added in 7.7.0

-GET /_cat/ml/anomaly_detectors
+GET /_cat/transforms

 Query parameters

-If true, the API returns an empty jobs array when there are no matches and the subset of results when there are partial matches.
-If false, the API returns a 404 status code when there are no matches or only partial matches.
+• Specifies what to do when the request: contains wildcard expressions and there are no transforms that match; contains the _all string or no identifiers and there are no matches; contains wildcard expressions and there are only partial matches.
+If true, it returns an empty transforms array when there are no matches and the subset of results when there are partial matches.
+If false, the request returns a 404 status code when there are no matches or only partial matches.

 • h string | array[string]